mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-configuration/index.md

   Your customized Marathon-LB instance now runs using the new template.

 # Creating a sample per-app template
 To create a template for an individual app, modify the application definition.
-In the example below, the default template for the external NGINX application definition (`nginx-external.json`) has been modified to disable HTTP keep-alive.
-While this is an artificial example, there may be cases where you need to override certain defaults on a per-application basis.
+In the example below, the default template for the external NGINX application definition (`nginx-external.json`) has been modified to disable the HTTP keep-alive setting.
+While this is not a common scenario, there may be cases where you need to override certain default values on a per-application basis.

 1. Copy the following lines into the `nginx-external.json` app definition file:
     ```